Danieret/city_weather_emailer/README.md

 If you find any issues or have any suggestions for improvement, feel free to open an issue or submit a pull request.

 ## Acknowledgments
-This project is based on the tutorial by Python Engineer.
+'This project is based on the tutorial by [Tech With Tim] (https://www.youtube.com/watch?v=Oz3W-LKfafE&list=PLCgOAfR4mb4Nj6SZdc1StQiS2REWUItXk&index=22)'.